What is a broken email?

 It can be so frustrating to not know why things look funky.
 Chances are, there’s an errant closing tag, an improperly nested table, or another hidden typo in your code.

-The Fix: To catch any errors, run your email through Litmus Checklist to instantly see what’s broken.
+To catch any errors, run your email through Litmus email testing to instantly see what’s broken.

 Apple converts phone numbers, addresses, dates, and invitation words such as “tonight” into underlined blue links in emails.
 This is because the information can trigger app-driven events, like adding something to your calendar or launching a map.